-- The customer has submitted representative samples of the products to UL and UL has found them to comply with applicable requirements.
+- The customer has submitted representative samples of the products to UL Solutions and UL Solutions has found them to comply with applicable requirements.

-- The customer is authorized to apply the UL Mark on products that continue to comply with UL's requirements.
+- The customer is authorized to apply the UL Mark on products that continue to comply with UL Solutions' requirements.

-- The products are subject to UL's Follow-Up Service Program, which verifies a manufacturer is producing a product according to the requirements even after testing has been completed.
+- The products are subject to UL Solutions' Follow-Up Service Program, which verifies a manufacturer is producing a product according to the requirements even after testing has been completed.

 - A product that displays the UL Certification Mark is constructed in a manner consistent with the products submitted for testing.

-UL Launches In-Flight Battery Fire Containment Certification Services
+UL Solutions Launches In-Flight Battery Fire Containment Certification Services

 Announcing testing and certification services for in-flight battery fire containment products in accordance with ANSI/CAN/UL 5800, the Standard for Safety for Battery Fire Containment Products.